Classroom Break Guidelines

 - ANGEL (if enrolled in an online or hybrid course)

-If students forget their username, student ID number and/or password, refer to the Password Center and use option 2.
+If students forget their username, student ID number and/or password, refer to the Password Station and use option 2.

-Faculty should include general information regarding student logins and the Password Center in the course syllabi.
+Faculty should include general information regarding student logins and the Password Station in the course syllabi.

 The academic area faculty will determine the textbooks that can be used for a course.
 One book will be designated the standard text for the course.
 All faculty must use the standard text unless the faculty receives permission from the appropriate academic dean to use another text.
 The academic dean's office will provide faculty with a copy of this standard textbook or any other available support materials.
 For more information, contact the appropriate academic dean's office.